oneandoneis2/learn_java/docs/notes.md

 e.g. if you have Animal a = new Dog(); you can't call a.bark() because Animals don't bark - dogs do.
 You have to cast to the right class:
 Dog d = (Dog) a;
 d.bark();

+Classes can be declared within classes when you want scoping benefits - just declare it within the class's curly brackets.